- ANPEP manifesto for a new "SCIENCE OF EDUCATION"

 IV.
 Toolbox for community educators

-2. Data base with professionals/servicies for future parents concerning all topics in all countries (Each partner provide the information nedded for all 7 topics).
+- a database with professionals/services for future parents concerning all topics in all countries (each partner provides the information needed for all 7 topics)

 We look forward to seeing you there!